Embracing the Fullness of Life...

 Our Christian Ethos and Christian Values

-As a Church school we have a distinctive character where Christian Values are promoted in all aspects of school life.
+As a Church School we have a distinctive character where Christian Values are promoted in all aspects of school life.
 We encourage all members of the school community to promote a Christian Ethos where Care and Respect is shown to everyone.
-As a Church School there are strong links with the Parish Church of St James'.
-Reverend Tom Handy regularly leads a Family Collective Worship that is held at The Church of St Peter and St Paul South Petherton.
-Family and friends are welcomed to attend this service.
+As a Church School there are strong links with the Parish Church of St Peter and St Paul.
+Reverend Tom Handy leads School Collective Worship held at The Church of St Peter and St Paul South Petherton on Thursday mornings at 9.05am - 9.30am.
+Family and friends of the school are welcomed to attend this service.

 OUR SCHOOL and PRE-SCHOOL VISION

 At our Church School and Pre-School, we aim to provide a welcoming atmosphere where staff and children work together to create a happy, secure, caring and stimulating environment.
 This is created in partnership with church representatives, parents, governors, and the wider community.
 All children are given the opportunity to achieve their full potential, to develop personal responsibility, self-esteem, respect for others and their environment.
 This is achieved through a broad and balanced curriculum with high quality teaching and learning experiences.
 We provide a well-resourced school that encourages creativity and co-operation and where collective and individual efforts are valued and celebrated.
 Our Christian Values are embedded throughout our ethos and form the foundations of our approach to ensuring that every child embraces the fullness of life.